Airlectric/Web_Development/README.md

 ## Acknowledgements

-We would like to thank the team members who worked on this project and made it possible.
-Your contributions are greatly appreciated.
+I would like to acknowledge the members of my group for their contribution to the passenger drone CAD model.
+Additionally, I created the website as a personal project.

 ## Contact

-If you have any questions or feedback regarding this project, you can reach out to us at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or feedback regarding this project, you can reach out to us at [agudeydaniel8@gmail.com](mailto:agudeydaniel8@gmail.com).

 We hope you enjoy exploring our passenger drone model through the website!
 Thank you for your interest.